survivejs/react-book/manuscript/05_react_and_flux.md

 ## Using `AltContainer` Instead of a Decorator

-[AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper that does the same thing and a bit more.
+[AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper does the same thing and more.
 It provides a greater degree of customizability than our own solution.
 It's officially supported by Alt protecting us from possible API changes.

 You will see the wrapper pattern later again in this book and you will learn to implement it yourself.
 In this case, the pattern will allow us to set up arbitrary connections to multiple stores.
 Besides, we have control over how to inject them to the contained components.
 Particularly this fact will become important as we grow the application.